SamsonOngqx/Prompt-Classifier/README.md

 **project_root/docs/build/html/prompt_classifier.html**

 To access it, open the file manually:
-1. Navigate to the `project_root/docs/build/html/` folder in your project root.
+1. Navigate to the `project_root/docs/build/html/` folder in your folder directory.
 2. Open `prompt_classifier.html` in a web browser.